 If you ask 100 teardrop campers that question, you may receive some similar answers, but each will have unique reasons.
 Some may enjoy the eco-friendliness of the Hütte Hut and find the sparse interior a bonus.
 It allows them to finish the interior however they choose.
-Others may not mind the price tag but want as many gadgets and gizmos a manufacturer can stuff into a 5 x 9-foot space.
+Some might not be concerned about the cost but are interested in getting the maximum number of features and technologies that a manufacturer can incorporate into a space measuring 5 by 9 feet.

 The best way to determine what subcategory of teardrop fits your RV lifestyle is to rent one from a peer-to-peer RV rental company.
 Many rent for less than $60 per night.
 Try a few of them through a few weekends.
 The first-hand experience you gain will help you narrow down what you like and what to avoid when you’re ready to buy your own.